Windows81/Roblox-Freedom-Distribution/Guides/RedirectAppDataDirectory/README.md

 004BAF29 | E8 F2AA0F00              | call robloxplayerbeta.5B5A20                           |
 ```

-The last function call (in this case) is to `robloxplayerbeta.5B5A20`.
+The very next function call (in this case) is to `robloxplayerbeta.5B5A20`.
 Let's look inside!

 About 10 lines later in the function call, we get this branch: